Providing Cryptocurrency Wallet, Password and Seed Recovery Services since 2013

 Have you forgotten your Wallet Password?

-Bitcoin and Ethereum wallets are normally encrypted by you, the wallet owner.
-However, sometimes you forget or misplace your wallet password.
+Bitcoin and Ethereum and Cryptocurrency wallets are normally encrypted by you, the wallet owner.
+However, sometimes you forget or misplace your wallet password or mnemonic seed.
 This is a bad thing!
 Unless the password is recovered, you have no way to access any funds stored in that wallet.
 That money is lost forever.
 At today’s exchange rate, that might be a lot of money.

 Hopefully we can help you.

-We have created a service that can take your wallet information, your best guess at your remembered password/passphrase, and attempt a brute force decryption of your wallet.
+We have created a service that can take your wallet information, your best guess at your remembered password/passphrase/seed, and attempt a brute force decryption of your wallet.

 If you have no idea at all of your password, and it was more than a handful of characters long, then it is unlikely that we can help you.
 No-one in the world, including the NSA, CIA, D-Wave or anyone else can crack the encryption used in the Bitcoin or Ethereum wallet if the password is more than 15 fairly random characters.
 The wallet encryption is strong by design.
 There are no known flaws in the implementations, and many people have tried to break them!